(03) 9580 3675

 Sophie is currently studying a Bachelor of Nursing and plans on also completing a Bachelor of Midwifery in the future.

 Laura was a Mordialloc gymnast for 10 years finishing her training at WAG level 6 in 2016.
-Laura is currently in year 11 at secondary school and has been coaching for 18 months.
-Laura is a Beginner qualified coach and hopes to fulfil the requirements to attain her Intermediate accreditation at the end of this year.
+Laura is currently studying at university and has been coaching for 3 years.

 Laura is passionate about coaching gymnastics and loves to see the smiles on the faces of her gymnasts when they learn a new skill.